TIBHannover/ConfIDent_schema/docs/Metric.md

 slot_usage:
   type:
     name: type
-    description: A property to provide the type of relation between academic events.
+    description: A property to provide the type of metric according to the permissible values defined in the [Metric Type Enum](MetricType.md).
+If the metric type "review process" is used, one of the permissible values defined in the [Review Process Type](ReviewProcessType.md) must be provided using the [Metric String Value](str_value.md) property.
     range: MetricType
 attributes:
   int_value: